Juvenile eating a rodent on a road at night, Hidalgo County, New Mexico

 An ambush hunter, it typically sits near the trail of a mammal, waiting for it to pass by, then strikes at and releases the prey.
 The snake then follows the trail of the envenomated animal and swallows it whole.

 Adult male snakes engage in ritual combat mostly during the breeding season to defend territory.

 Necks and forebodies are intertwined, with the stronger snake slamming the smaller one to the ground until the weaker snake leaves the area.

 Found in southeast California in Imperial, Riverside, and San Bernardino Counties.

 (The 1990 California Dept. of Fish and Game California Wildlife Habitat Relationships System range map for the species shows it ranging farther west into San Diego County, overlapping the range of C. ruber.)

-Outside of California, the species ranges through Arizona, New Mexico to Oklahoma Arkansas and East Texas, and south into Mexico.
+Outside of California, the species ranges through much of Arizona, New Mexico, Oklahoma, and Texas, into Arkansas, and south into Mexico.

 Generally found at elevations less than 1000 ft.
 (300 m).

 Inhabits arid and semiarid areas including mountains, deserts, canyons and rocky vegetated foothills.

 When a Pet Gets Snake Bitten: The amazing story of Andy Cat, a very lucky cat who was bitten by a rattlesnake and survived, thanks to the smart actions of its owners.